marijnh/Eloquent-JavaScript/18_http.md

 Submitting a ((form)) normally means that the ((browser)) navigates to the page indicated by the form's `action` attribute, using either a `GET` or a `POST` ((request)).
 But before that happens, a `"submit"` event is fired.
-This event can be handled by JavaScript.
-The handler can prevent the default behavior by calling `preventDefault` on the event object.
+This event can be handled by JavaScript, and the handler can prevent the default behavior by calling `preventDefault` on the event object.

 ```{lang: "text/html"}
 <form action="example/submit.html">